 Marshall Pattie: Former Democratic chairman in Augusta County, Marshall ran as an Independent when he found he didn't fit in with the local Democrats.
 A professor at nearby James Madison University, this 32-year-old married father of one lives in the rural northwestern corner of the county.
 He won in a three-way race with over 60% of the vote in State Senator Emmett Hanger's back yard.
 Thoughtful with a skill for problem solving, laid back and easy going, he came into the political arena in 2009 during the real estate assessment issue and promises to be someone to contend with in the future.

 Kurt Michael: Even though he did not prevail in his supervisor race, I'm including this 48-year-old charismatic, hard-working leader in the list of winners.
-As the former Augusta County Republican Committee chairman and a Shenandoah Valley Governor's School teacher, his grasp of the mind-boggling issues and problems facing an ever-growing Augusta County is admirable, and he won the endorsement of the News Leader and News Virginian.
+As the former Augusta County Republican Committee chairman and a Shenandoah Valley Governor's School teacher, his grasp of the mind-boggling issues and problems facing an ever-growing Augusta County is admirable, and he won the endorsement of the two local newspapers, the Staunton News Leader and the Waynesboro News Virginian.
 In the midst of a local mindset that in many respects doesn't want to see change, his personal experience watching students leave to attend college and not return home to the Valley because of the lack of jobs spurred him to include economic development as part of his reason for seeking public office.
 The fire and emergency problems at Yancey Fire Department also spurred him to step in and find solutions for the safety of not only his family and neighbors but for all Augusta residents.
 His long list of achievements and public service for the past 20 years including his part in organizing citizens to protest the botched 2009 real estate assessments shows that he is just coming into his own.
 After a strong 47% showing on election day, falling only 126 votes short of a win, watch for Kurt to be back in some form of leadership.

 Independents in other parts of the Commonwealth: From Pittsylvania County to Botetourt to Henrico to Shenandoah to Bedford and Campbell County, Republicans left local committees to endorse Independents that they considered the better candidates.
 That included Majority Leader Eric Cantor, Lt.
 Governor Bill Bolling, Attorney Gen. Ken Cuccinelli, House Speaker William Howell, and various General Assembly members, Constitutional officers, and others.